+Section I.2.1.
+Group Event Funding

+- I.2.1.(a) The GRO supports and encourages various types of graduate student events and programs by providing funds.
+To be eligible for funding, the event must be open to all graduate students. - I.2.1.(b) The GC shall vote on all group funding requests in excess of \$250 presented to the GRO.

+- I.2.1.(c) The Executive Board may fund requests up to \$250.
+In such cases, the Executive Board must inform the GC of the decision and event in its next report (see By-law III.1.3.(a).(i)). - I.2.1.(d) The Executive Board may not summarily reject requests of any amount (including those below \$250) unless they fail to adhere to the group funding request policies outlined in the "GRO Group Funding Policies" Document - I.2.1.(e) Procedures and criteria for group funding requests can be found in the "GRO Group Funding Policies" Document

 Section I.2.2.
-Group Event Funding

-- I.2.2.(a) The GRO supports and encourages various types of graduate student events and programs by providing funds.
-To be eligible for funding, the event must be open to all graduate students. - I.2.2.(b) The GC shall vote on all group funding requests in excess of \$250 presented to the GRO. - I.2.2.(c) The Executive Board may fund requests up to \$250.
-In such cases, the Executive Board must inform the GC of the decision and event in its next report (see By-law III.1.3.(a).(iii)). - I.2.2.(d) The Executive Board may not summarily reject requests of any amount (including those below \$250) unless they fail to adhere to the group funding request policies outlined below. - I.2.2.(e) Procedures and criteria for group funding requests can be found in Article V.3
+Policy Review and Approval

+- I.2.2.(a) At least once per year, typically in the second month of the academic year, the GC shall review and approve its By-laws, and other associated policies.
+This meeting is henceforth referred to as the "policy review meeting." - I.2.2.(a).(i) Prior to the policy review meeting, the Secretary shall give notice to the GC that the review will occur, provide the current forms of all relevant policy documents, and solicit feedback and proposed amendments from the GC. - I.2.2.(a).(ii) All proposed amendments will be circulated in written form to the GC at least one week before the policy review meeting to provide the GC sufficient time to weigh the merits and wording of the amendments.

 Section I.2.3.
-Policy Review and Approval

-- I.2.3.(a) At least once per year, typically in the second month of the academic year, the GC shall review and approve its By-laws, and other associated policies.
-This meeting is henceforth referred to as the 'policy review meeting.' - I.2.3.(a).(i) Prior to the policy review meeting, the Secretary shall give notice to the GC that the review will occur, provide the current forms of all relevant policy documents, and solicit feedback and proposed amendments from the GC. - I.2.3.(a).(ii) All proposed amendments will be circulated in written form to the GC at least one week before the policy review meeting to provide the GC sufficient time to weigh the merits and wording of the amendments.

-Section I.2.4.
 Election of the Executive Board

-- I.2.4.(a) At the end of each academic year, the GC is responsible for holding elections for Executive Board members to serve for the upcoming academic year. - I.2.4.(b) The elections shall be announced to all Homewood Division graduate students at least one month prior to their occurrence by email.
-The announcement must include: - I.2.4.(b).(i) the date, time, and place of the election meeting; - I.2.4.(b).(ii) the names and descriptions of all positions open for election;

-- I.2.4.(b).(iii) a summary of the nomination and election process. - I.2.4.(c) Prior to the elections, the Executive Board will appoint an Election Official and inform the GC of the appointment. - I.2.4.(c).(i) The election official is disallowed from running for any Executive Board position during the election. - I.2.4.(c).(ii) The election official shall be responsible for conducting the elections pursuant to Article III.2. - I.2.4.(c).(iii) Whenever possible, the Election Official should be a neutral third-party who is not currently involved in the GC in any capacity.
+- I.2.3.(a) At the end of each academic year, the GC is responsible for holding elections for Executive Board members to serve for the upcoming academic year. - I.2.3.(b) All full-time, in-person KSAS and WSE graduate students, aside from AAP and EP students, are eligible for Executive Board roles. - I.2.3.(b).(i) Only current GC members are eligible for the role of Co-Chair. - I.2.3.(c) The elections shall be announced to all Homewood Division graduate students at least one month prior to their occurrence by email.
+The announcement must include: - I.2.3.(c).(i) The date, time, and place of the election meeting. - I.2.3.(c).(ii) The names and descriptions of all positions open for election. - I.2.3.(c).(iii) A summary of the nomination and election process. - I.2.3.(d) Prior to the elections, the Executive Board will appoint an Election Official and inform the GC of the appointment. - I.2.3.(d).(i) The election official is disallowed from running for any Executive Board position during the election. - I.2.3.(d).(ii) The election official shall be responsible for conducting the elections pursuant to Article III.2. - I.2.3.(d).(iii) Whenever possible, the Election Official should be a neutral third-party who is not currently involved in the GC in any capacity.